What is Plantar Fasciitis?

 If conservative treatments for your plantar fasciitis don’t work, we can employ more advanced procedures.

-- Steroid injections for plantar fasciitis – These can provide temporary pain relief.
+- Steroid injections (anti-inflammatory) for plantar fasciitis – These can provide temporary pain relief.

 - PRP for plantar fasciitis – Uses your own blood to relieve pain and speed up recovery.